scientiist/scientiist/README.md

 I'm always expanding my knowledge and exploring new areas.
 Currently, I'm focused on:

-    Advancing my understanding of computer graphics techniques, including shaders, rendering algorithms, and real-time simulations.
+    * Computer graphics techniques, including shaders, rendering algorithms, and real-time simulations.
-    Deepening my knowledge of physics principles and how they can be applied to interactive systems and simulations.
+    * Physics principles and how they can be applied to interactive systems and simulations.
-    Exploring advanced mathematics concepts, such as linear algebra, calculus, and numerical methods, to improve my problem-solving abilities.
+    * Advanced mathematics concepts, such as linear algebra, calculus, and numerical methods, to improve my problem-solving abilities.
-    Expanding my expertise in game engine development, studying different architectures and exploring optimization techniques.
+    * Game engine development, studying different architectures and exploring optimization techniques.
-    Continuing my journey with RedHat/Fedora Linux, honing my skills in system administration and troubleshooting.
+    * RedHat/Fedora Linux, honing my skills in system administration and troubleshooting.
-    Additionally, i've recently taken an interest in Reverse Engineering, and am learning Ghidra.
+    * Additionally, i've recently taken an interest in Reverse Engineering, and am learning Ghidra.

 💼 Experience